aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 - *Found*: 1 &times; 12
 - Prime factorization of 12 = 6 &times; 2 = 2 &times; 3 &times; 2
 - Search continues since 12 is not a prime number.
-- Searching from 2 to 11: Can 2 be computed from the prime factors of 12?
+- Searching between 1 and 12: Can 2 be computed from the prime factors of 12?
 Yes, and the product of the leftover prime factors is 2 &times; 3 = 6.
 - *Found*: 2 &times; 6
 - Search continues since 6 is not a prime number.
-- Searching from 3 to 5: Can 3 be computed from the prime factors of 12?
+- Searching between 2 and 6: Can 3 be computed from the prime factors of 12?
 Yes, and the product of the leftover prime factors is 2 &times; 2 = 4.
 - *Found*: 3 &times; 4
 - Search could have continued since 4 is not a prime number.
 However no integer exists between 3 and 4, so search ends.